HyrumHansen/math4610/task5.md

 ### Question 2:

 The secant method was implemented to approximate the root of the function given in tasksheet four.
 The secant method was not quite as fast as Newton's method but was still much faster than functional iteration.
 Implementation details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task5/SecantMethod.md).
-See below for example usage:
+See below for example usage and output.

 ```java
 public class main {